 The Bill proposes to modernise key aspects of the Tax Administration Act 1994.
 These aspects form part of the modernisation of the tax system being implemented by Inland Revenue's business transformation programme to modernise the revenue system through business process and technology change.
-They cover 4 areas: information collection, use, and disclosure; helping taxpayers get it right from the start; the role of tax intermediaries; and the role of the Commissioner.
+They cover 3 areas: information collection, use, and disclosure; helping taxpayers get it right from the start; and the role of tax intermediaries.